Soterix Medical Neuronavigation

 TMS+EMG Neuronavigation (Navigated MEP version)

 The Neural Navigator Navigated MEP (NavMEP) integrates EMG recordings with the high precision navigation system of the Neural Navigator.
-The Neural Navigator NavMEP is designed to map the functional motor area onto the brain surface, using MRI-guided neuronavigation, monophasic Transcranial Magnetic Stimulation (TMS) and simultaneous electromyography (EMG) recordings.
+The Neural Navigator NavMEP is designed to map the functional motor area onto the brain surface using MRI-guided neuronavigation, monophasic Transcranial Magnetic Stimulation (TMS) and simultaneous electromyography (EMG) recordings.
 The functional motor maps can be used for monitoring of neural changes during stroke rehabilitation.
 The NavMEP records the stimulated brain region, the stimulation intensity and the features of the motor-evoked potential.
 It integrates this information and presents it as an intuitive functional motor map onto the brain surface.
 The NavMEP offers high precision neuronavigation integrated with focal monophasic TMS and high quality EMG recordings.
 The software contains a built-in segmentation algorithm in order to obtain the brain surface from raw MRI images.
 The neuronavigation device allows uninterrupted tracking of both the TMS coil and the head.

 TMS + EMG Neuronavigation (Navigated MEP)